brunohenriquy/book-uploader/README.md

 # Book Uploader

-The Book Uploader is a Python script that allows you to send Book files via email.
+The Book Uploader is a Python script that automates the process of sending Book files to a specified recipient(`Kindle` service for example) via email.

 This script provides two options for running the code: using a local Python installation or using Docker.

-It automates the process of sending Book files to a specified recipient(`Kindle` service for example) via email.
 It reads the configuration from either a `config.json` file or environment variables, depending on the chosen method of execution.

-The script supports sending multiple Book files in a directory, skipping files that have already been sent, and keeping track of failed attempts.
+It supports sending multiple Book files in a directory, skipping files that have already been sent, and keeping track of failed attempts.

 ## Prerequisites